moechofe/lowresrmx/asset.dev/manual.md

 A sprite can be freely placed anywhere on the screen with 1/16 sub-pixel precision.
 This means you can add 0.5 to its position even if there will be no change visually.

 <!--FIXME: spell checked END -->

+### TODO: layer and prio

+### Rendering

+The fantasy screen is rendered line by line, this is called a raster.

+During raster, the pixels from background layers and sprites are drawn according to priority flags and the palette is applied.
+All impacted parameters are not fixed, and a sub-routine can be used between each line to alter some parameters and create interessing visual effect, see [`ON RASTER CALL s`](#on-raster-call-s) and [`=RASTER`](#raster
+).

 ### TODO: sound